wardpeet-gatsby/willit.build/ANNOTATIONS.md

 Annotations should be reserved for _significant_ changes.
 By "significant", we mean that it should be eyebrow-raising; a user should wonder what happened there, and the annotation should be a welcome bit of context.

 This is one of those "hard to define, but I know it when I see it" kind of deals.
 As we continue development of this project, we may land on a more formal definition of what is / is not a reasonable effect to warrant an annotation.

-We welcome annotations from any platform listed on Will It Build.